HashMapsData2Value/edaga/README.md

 # Edaga

-A companion MVP to [this ARC](https://github.com/algorandfoundation/ARCs/issues/86).
+A rough companion MVP to [this ARC](https://github.com/algorandfoundation/ARCs/issues/86).

+Note that this MVP directly queries a [free indexer hosted by AlgoNode](https://algonode.io/).
+In the proposal I suggest an additional layer, an aggregation layer that would handle filtering, recommendation, caching, etc; that would in turn feed the UI-layer.

 ## Etymology